 Early design costs less

 When MVHR is designed early it always costs less.
-The plantroom can be the right size and in the right location to make the system easier to maintain, you can shorten duct runs and reduce material cost, improve efficiency, and reduce energy consumption.
+The plantroom can be the right size and in the right location to make the system easier to maintain, you can shorten duct runs and reduce material cost, minimise noise, improve efficiency, and reduce energy consumption.
 MVHR-friendly joists can be specified at the right height and in the right direction so most of the system can be hidden inside the floors instead of below them.
-Space can be allocated for fire-safe risers between floors for ducting, meaning you could have one big efficient system instead of several, and sizable extras like NOx filters or heating/cooling coils can be put somewhere convenient without being an afterthought.
+Space can be allocated for fire-safe risers between floors for ducting, meaning you could have one big (more efficient) system instead of several, and sizable extras like NOx filters or heating/cooling coils can be put somewhere convenient without being an afterthought.

 Early design works better

-Now see how MVHR should be designed
+See how MVHR should be designed

 Eliot Warrington